 This fear of new or unusual items in their territory is called neophobia.

-6. Can our dog keep foxes away?
+6. Can your dog keep foxes away?

-8. Shooting Foxes
+8. Shooting foxes

 Providing that the area is suitable for shooting, with the correct Shotgun certificate or Firearms Licence and the right sort of gun, foxes can be shot to keep their numbers down.